-If Texas achieves a concentration in the biomedical industry (pharmaceuticals and medical equipment) by 2045 equivalent to that of the US, incremental gains would include \$19.2 billion in annual gross product and 166,827 jobs.
+If Texas achieves a concentration in the biomedical industry (pharmaceuticals and medical equipment) by 2045 equivalent to that of the US, incremental gains would include \$17.8 billion in annual gross product and 151,270 jobs. patents and patent applications.